coder/coder/template/gcp-linux/gcp-linux.md

 ---
-name: Develop on Google Cloud
+name: Develop in Linux on Google Cloud
-description: Get started with remote development on Google Cloud.
+description: Get started with Linux development on Google Cloud.
 tags: [cloud, google]
 ---